Wrongful Death

 Analysis

 Apply the Rule to the Facts: A parent would first qualify as personal representative with the Clerk of Superior Court to gain standing.
-Because the death followed surgery and a post‑operative infection, the case likely involves healthcare standards, so a pre‑filing medical review certification is needed and the two‑year wrongful death deadline applies alongside medical malpractice time limits.
+Because the death followed surgery and a post‑operative infection, the case likely involves healthcare standards, so a Rule 9(j) certification is needed and the two‑year wrongful death deadline applies alongside medical malpractice time limits.
 If there is a pending civil lawsuit or settlement notice, the personal representative should coordinate participation or approval; any recovery is allocated first to approved funeral and limited medical expenses, then distributed to heirs (often parents when there is no spouse or children).

 Process & Timing

 1. Who files: The personal representative.
 Where: Apply for letters with the Clerk of Superior Court in the county of the decedent’s domicile; sue in the Superior Court civil division.
-What: Estate opening forms (e.g., Application for Probate and Letters/Letters of Administration), then a civil complaint including the medical review certification if healthcare is at issue.
+What: Estate opening forms (e.g., Application for Probate and Letters/Letters of Administration), then a civil complaint including the Rule 9(j) certification if healthcare is at issue.
 When: File the lawsuit within two years of death; healthcare claims are also constrained by medical malpractice limitation/repose rules; a limited 120‑day extension may be available if timely sought under Rule 9(j).

-2. Obtain and document medical records; secure the required medical review; investigate all potential defendants (hospital, providers, home‑health agencies, product makers).
+2. Obtain and document medical records; secure the required expert review; investigate all potential defendants (hospital, providers, home‑health agencies, product makers).
 If a governmental agency’s decisions are implicated, evaluate immunity and any special filing forums or notice rules.

 Exceptions & Pitfalls